 Top seven tips to get paid faster

-Getting this sorted upfront means that there is no confusion down the track.
+Getting this sorted upfront means that there’s no confusion down the track.
 It also sets the client's expectations around payment before you start the work.

 List the details of the job in a way that makes sense to the client – any confusion could create a payment lag.
 It’s also good to personalize your invoice with your business logo – it helps carry on the professionalism of your work.

 Make sure your invoice goes straight to the person who makes payment to avoid getting lost in someone else’s inbox.
-If you’re unsure exactly who that is, give them a call – it pays to know the person paying the bills.
+That will probably be different from the person who ordered the work,.
+If you’re unsure exactly who’s in charge of accounts, give them a call – it pays to know the person paying the bills.

 Send your invoice as soon as possible, the sooner a client receives an invoice the sooner they will make payment.
 It also means they will receive it when the value of your work is still fresh in their mind.
 Accounting software that lets you create professional recurring invoices will streamline the invoicing process.